BryanFran/JI_GIS_Data_processing/README.md

 # PyPSA Earth Data Processing and PostGIS Integration

 This repository contains Python scripts for processing PyPSA-Earth network data from NetCDF files and integrating it into a PostGIS database.
-The scripts facilitate the extraction, transformation, and loading (ETL) of power system data for multiple countries, making it suitable for further analysis and visualization.
+The scripts facilitate the extraction, transformation, and loading of power system data for multiple countries, making it suitable for further analysis and visualization.

 ## Key Features: